Akhileshpookkuttiyil/purefarmfoods-demo/README.md

 ## 📫 Contact

-For access to the full source or inquiries regarding collaboration, feel free to reach out via GitHub or email.
+For access to the full source or inquiries regarding collaboration, feel free to reach out via GitHub or email at your.akhileshpookkuttiyil@gmail.com.